Think like a lawyer. Report like a journalist.

 You will learn from experienced litigators who have won major cases and from policy experts in climate change, energy and other key legal areas.
 After class, you can meet for on- or off-the-record conversations with these thought-provoking experts.
 You will develop new insights, meet new sources and gain a renewed enthusiasm for covering these critical issues.
 And after a satisfying day of seminars, conversation and professional growth, you can enjoy the wonders of Vermont by swimming, kayaking, hiking, biking, or just reading and relaxing on your front porch.

-The 2014 Summer Session features courses on the Clean Water Act, nuclear power, human impacts on the ocean, energy development and climate change, agriculture and food policy, and U.S.-China environmental laws.
-For a full listing of our 2014 summer courses, faculty, and schedule, visit our Summer Session pages.
-Media fellows also take part in the Summer Session's brown bag lunch series, "Hot Topics in Environmental Law," delivering a 45-minute, informal lecture on a topic of their choosing.
+The 2020 Summer Session features courses in a variety of categories, including ethics and environmental justice, food and agriculture, energy, and environmental business.
+For a full listing of our 2020 summer courses, faculty, and schedule, visit our Summer Session pages.
+Media fellows also take part in the Summer Session's brown bag lunch series, "Hot Topics in Environmental Law," delivering a 45-minute, informal lecture on an environmental topic of their choosing.

 "For me, the two weeks at VLS were refreshing and invigorating - a chance to step back from the hurly-burly of news deadlines and explore new directions.
 From full-time faculty like Pat Parenteau, Laurie Ristino and Craig Pease I gained a fuller appreciation of the bright and committed scholars you have on your faculty.
 I've added a few new names to my Rolodex, to be sure." -- Timothy Wheeler, Baltimore Sun